spear-sim/spear/docs/content_guidelines.md

 |                                     # lower_case_with_underscore naming convention and a four digit suffix
 |                                     # (e.g., "apartment_0000", "apartment_0001", etc).
 │                                     #
-├── Debug                             # Actors that are useful for debugging are cleanly separated from the rest of the
+├── Debug                             # Actors that are useful for debugging are kept here.
-|   |                                 # scene here.
 │   │                                 #
 │   ├── my_debug_actor_0000           #
 │   ├── my_debug_actor_0001           #